Getting Hit by a Door While Riding a Bike Causes Serious Injuries

 In large cities like Chicago, cars line the streets and cycling is a common way to get around town.
 When you combine these two factors, it is no surprise that car versus bicycle accidents are common.
-In this blog post, we discuss how doorings happen, how riders and drivers can take steps to prevent them, and what to do if you suffer injuries in a dooring accident.
+In this blog post, our Chicago Bicycle Accident Lawyers discuss how doorings happen, how riders and drivers can take steps to prevent them, and what to do if you suffer injuries in a dooring accident.

 What Causes a Bicycle Dooring Accident?

 Imagine this scenario: a cyclist is riding on a busy Chicago street.
 In keeping with local traffic laws, the rider stays in the right-hand part of the lane.
 To the right of their bike is a line of parllel parked cars.
 Suddenly, the driver-side door of one the cars swings open so the driver can exit the vehicle.
 The door opens just feet in front of the cyclist and they don’t have time to stop.
 The front of their bike collides with the door, they go flying over her handlebars and crash onto the pavement.
 Luckily, their helmet protects their head, but the rest of their body isn’t protected and they land with the sickening crunch of broken bones.